dannyvassallo/sernjs/README.md

 #Welcome to sern.js Stack

-sern.js is a Full-Stack Javascript for an easy starting point with SequilizeJS, ExpressJS, ReactJS and NodeJS based applications.
+sern.js is a Full-Stack Javascript for an easy starting point with SequelizeJS, ExpressJS, PassportJS, ReactJS and NodeJS based applications.

 It is designed to give you a quick and organized way to start developing SERN based web apps.